DCC-EX/DCCEXProtocol/README.md

 const char* password =  "MyPWD";
 IPAddress serverAddress(192,168,1,1);
 ```
-Compile and run, you should see the client connect:
+Compile and run, you should see the client connect in the Serial monitor.

 ### DCCEX_Delegate

 Example to show how to implement a delegate class to handle callbacks.

-Compile and run, you should see in Serial monitor the server version, printed by ```void receivedVersion(String version)``` method:

-### DCCEX_Delegate

-Example to show how to implement a delegate class to handle callbacks.

-Compile and run, you should see in Serial monitor the server version printed.
+Compile and run, you should see in the Serial monitor the server version printed.

 ### DCCEXProtocol_Roster_etc

 Example to show how to retrieve the Roster, Turnouts/Point list, Routes/Automations List, and Turntable List for the Server.

-Compile and run, you should see in Serial monitor the lists printed.
+Compile and run, you should see in the Serial monitor the lists printed.

-### DCCEXProtocol_Loc_Control
+### DCCEXProtocol_Loco_Control

 Example to show how to acquire and control locos.
 The Example assumes that you have a Roster on the EX-CommandStation with at least two entries.

-Compile and run, you should see in Serial monitor, after 20 second delays, two locos on two throttles change speed, and have functions randomly change.
+Compile and run, you should see in the Serial monitor, after 20 second delays, two locos on two throttles change speed, and have functions randomly change.

 ----
 ----